 - Mundane Made Awesome: Maybe a cross-country free vacation wasn't so mundane for a middle-class family in 1956.
 But the film still smacks of this, especially the opening title card describing "The Fantastic, Real-Life, Dream-Come-True Adventure of the Barstow Family of Weatherfield, Connecticut."

 - Narrator: Originally a silent film; narration by Robbins Barstow added in 1995.
+It can be conjectured that having personally narrated the film for 40 years gave him a lot of opportunity to fine-tune and codify his script.

 - Nuclear Family: Mom, Dad, and three fresh-faced, happy children, all going to an amusement park.